bibek1123/Android-management-tool/README.md

 This project implements a Node.js API for accessing the microphone and managing call recording.

 ## Features
+- Accessing Microphone

-- Start and stop microphone recording.
+- Start and start call recording.
 - Start and stop call recording.

 ## Installation